Detox for glowing skin

 Too much sugar consumption affects the skin in several ways.
 High glycemic products cause the accumulation of so-called Glycemic end products, which accelerate skin aging.

-Sugar damages proteins in the skin, collagen becomes fragile and brittle, while it becomes insoluble and practically ceases to be replaced by new – this reaction between monosaccharides and proteins is called glycation.
+Sugar damages proteins in the skin, and collagen becomes fragile and brittle, while it becomes insoluble and practically ceases to be replaced by new – this reaction between monosaccharides and proteins is called glycation.

 Also, glycation disrupts the processes of reproduction of hyaluronic acid and other substances responsible for the water content in the dermis.